-A simple way for them to find out if they are in danger of being damaged, or are already sick, is to do a Kidney Health Check.
+Looking after yourself means keeping your kidneys healthy.
+A simple way to find out if they are damaged is to do a Kidney Health Check.

-The first thing they will do is ask you how you feel and how you live.
-They will check your height and weight and measure the size of your waist.
+When you go to the doctor for a Kidney Health Check, the first thing they will do is ask you how you feel and how you live.
+They will also check your height and weight and measure the size of your waist.

 These tests will show how well your kidneys are working.